This article was last updated by Digital Trends editor Luke Larsen on 6/23/2020.

 While we love showcasing the best and most advanced monitors out there, we all know that sometimes our budgets can’t always cover their hefty price tags.
-Often a good budget model is best, but finding low cost monitors that are also high quality can be a challenge.
+Often a good budget model is best, but finding low cost monitors that are also quality picks can be a challenge.

 After reviewing more than 100 of the world’s best displays, we’ve put together a list of some fantastic budget options.
 Our favorite is the Dell S2418H, but if it’s not to your liking, we also have some favorites that are great for 4K movies or for gaming.